Curriculum Vitae

 An astronomy is a Universe.
 A “Poly Astronomy” is a Multiverse.
 Pamalogy is short for “Poly Astronomically Maximized Awesomeology.”
 For awesomeness to be maximized in divine perfection, it has to be poly astronomical.
 Otherwise, every good possibility will not exist within it.
 Note that I did not say astrological.
 I said astronomical.
 Pamalogy is not astrology.
 Pamalogy is not palm reading.
 Neither one.
 It is the philosophy of awesomeness.
 It believes that for awesomeness to be maximized, in the divine sense, it has to be poly astronomical.
 Pamalogy is poly astronomically maximized awesomeology.

-There a lot of people who think that perfection is possible without a Multiverse.
-A Pamalogist thinks a Multiverse is a necessary truth.
+There are a lot of people who think that perfection is possible without a Multiverse.
+A Pamalogist thinks a Multiverse is a necessary truth, though a multi-dimensional Universe might amount to the same thing.
 I won’t explain what logic brings us to that conclusion right here.
 Suffice it to say for now that given the fact that I had developed a philosophical system, I put some thought into what I should do about it.
 To be realistic, who cares about philosophy nowadays?
 I risk losing a reader’s attention just telling you about it.

 But there was something I discovered.
 I found Poly Astronomically Maximized Awesomeness to be much more than a thought exercise.
 It was a source of encouragement to live by and dwell on.
 It oriented my worship.
 It helped me confront my challenges.
 It helped me cope when considering loss.
 It gave me a sense of what I was and why I was here.
 And finally, after thinking on it at great length, it gave me a vision for the Pamalogy Society.